quantropi/qispace-sdk-code-samples/c++/sequr_util/README.md

 ## **Run Demo**

-We have four different demos showing the functionality of QiSpace SDK available.
+We have four different demos showing the functionality of QiSpace SDK.

-1. **Generate key demo**
+1. **Generate Key demo**

     We support variable length key generation for both classical symmetric ciphers and quantum-safe ciphers such as AES and QEEP.